doctrine/dbal/UPGRADE.md

 ## Deprecated using NULL as prepared statement parameter type.

-Omit the type or use `Parameter::STRING` instead.
+Omit the type or use `ParameterType::STRING` instead.

 ## Deprecated passing asset names as assets in `AbstractPlatform` and `AbstractSchemaManager` methods.